 Watch the video and learn more about Szyhalski and his work:

-Kushal Dev is a research fellow and production assistant at the Knight Institute.
+Kushal Dev is a research fellow and production associate at the Knight Institute.